 Nothing’s free.
 Explore how academic institutions, publishers, and other organizations are experimenting with funding models beyond subscriptions and sales.

 Peer review has traditionally preceded and worked in tandem with publication.
-New approaches include pre-submission peer review and purposefully minimalist review.
+Explore new approaches, including pre-submission peer review and purposefully minimalist review.

 Federal agencies, private funders, state governments, and UC have all recently considered or adopted requirements to make scholarly publications freely available to the public.
 How does all this affect UC authors?